smoketurner/notification/README.md

 Rollups
 -------
-The Notification service supports the concept of "rollups".
-In the `notification.yml` file, you can control various rollup rules for a given notification category:
+The Notification service supports the concept of "rollups" using rules.
+Rules are created by using the API (see below).

 ```
 # Roll-up Rules